 - The “Vowelization” Mistake:

-Tips to Perfect Ikhfa Noon Sakinah
+Tips to Perfect ikhfa-haqiqi

 - Memorize the 15 letters using charts or mnemonics.